hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```
 ### Local AI

+K8sGPT supports various AI providers, including *OpenAI*, *Amazon Bedrock*, *Azure OpenAI GPT* and *Google Gemini*.
+This blog post describes the process to deploy K8sGPT using [Local AI](https://github.com/mudler/LocalAI) as its backend to empower K8s clusters with AI capabilities in HPE GreenLake for Private Cloud Enterprise.

-[Local AI](https://github.com/mudler/LocalAI) is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
-It does not require a GPU and can run on consumer grade hardware without high-end computing resources.
+*Local AI* is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
+It does not require a GPU and can run on consumer-grade hardware without high-end computing resources.
 By deploying AI solutions within the local infrastructure and keeping all processes in-house, it avoids the costs associated with external AI services and ensures better data soverighty and privcy.

-### Set up LLM
+#### Download LLM model locally